Is it just me, or are video games getting too darn long these days?

 Fast forward a decade and a half and my Steam Pile of Shame taunts me on a daily basis.
 I still have games on my shelf for consoles that I sold years ago, stubbornly refusing to let them go because “I’ll find a way to play them one day”.
 And every time an online store has a sale I convince myself that I need to spend about £10 on at least one game because, y’know, I’ll find the time.
 One day.

 As I get older, a game with an extensive playtime feels more like a daunting task that I shouldn’t even attempt to play, because it’ll take me too long to complete – if I ever get to see the closing credits, that is.

 Fallout 4?
 I sank about 30 hours in and barely scratched the surface.
 I defended some settlements, though.

 Skyrim?
 I hear it is incredible.
 I bought it on day one, haven’t even installed it.

 Grand Theft Auto V?
 I’ve sunk a ton of hours into the Online mode, casually, but the idea of getting through the whole story?
 No chance, so why try?

 The sad truth is, I don’t have time to really invest myself into a game these days.
 Some weeks I get lucky and get to play for 6 hours (really, that is a lot for me!).
 Some weeks I get zero.
 And sometimes those zero weeks are followed by 3 or 4 other zero weeks.
-This is life as a grown-up gamer.
+This is life as an adult gamer.

 From there I convince myself that I should just play some Fifa or Rocket League, something nice and casual and before I know it, several months have passed, and the thought of re-loading that forgotten game is long gone.